akshitagupta15june/Face-X/Snapchat_Filters/Bunny_Nose/Readme.md

 This method starts by using:

 - A training set of labeled facial landmarks on an image.
 These images are manually labeled, specifying specific (x, y)-coordinates of regions surrounding each facial structure.
-- Priors, of more specifically, the probability on distance between pairs of input pixels.
+- Priors, of more specifically, the `probabilit`y on distance between pairs of input pixels.

 Given this training data, an ensemble of regression trees are trained to estimate the facial landmark positions directly from the pixel intensities themselves (i.e., no “feature extraction” is taking place).